Changes to learning and teaching in schools.

-I am a member of staff classed as at ‘increased risk’ of contracting the virus, what are my options regarding returning to school?
+I am a member of staff classed as at ‘increased risk’ of contracting the virus, what are my options regarding attending work?

 In the context of COVID-19 individuals at 'increased risk' are at a greater risk of severe illness from COVID-19.
 This category includes people aged over 70, those who are pregnant and those who have a range of chronic health conditions.
-Staff in this group may be concerned and wish to know what the lifting of lockdown restrictions means to them.
 The advice to staff in this group is the same as it is to the wider population.
-As we continue to ease restrictions however, this group should continue to closely follow the guidance on social distancing and hand and respiratory hygiene.
+This group should continue to closely follow the guidance on social distancing and hand and respiratory hygiene.

-As the advice to shield is being paused adults in this category can return to work as long as the work place is COVID secure, but should continue to work from home if they can.
-Those that do choose to return to work should satisfy themselves with the COVID secure measures their employer has put in place in the work place and when the return to the school setting they should strictly follow social and physical distancing rules.
-Working ith the local authority every school should continue to carry out risk assessments and are encouraged to use the All Wales COVID-19 workforce risk assessment tool and put in place controls to minimise those risks, such as the need for frequent and thorough hand washing, surface hygiene and cleaning and one-way systems we have seen work well at the end of the summer term.
+Adults in this category should continue to attend work as long as the work place is COVID secure, but should continue to work from home if they can.
+Staff should satisfy themselves with the COVID secure measures their employer has put in place in the work place should strictly follow social and physical distancing rules.
+Working with the local authority every school should continue to carry out risk assessments and are encouraged to use the All Wales COVID-19 workforce risk assessment tool and put in place controls to minimise those risks, such as the need for frequent and thorough hand washing, surface hygiene and cleaning and one-way systems we have seen work well at the end of the summer term.
 If anyone has concerns they should discuss these with their employer, occupational health and their GP.

 Dealing with coronavirus

 Who should schools inform if a learner or staff member has displayed symptoms of COVID-19?